NickyBoy89/java2go/README.md

 * `-w` writes the files directly to their corresponding `.go` files, instead of `stdout`

-* `-q` Prevents the outputs of the parsed files from appearing on `stdout`, if not being written
+* `-q` prevents the outputs of the parsed files from appearing on `stdout`, if not being written

 * `-ast` pretty-prints the generated ast, in addition to any other options

+* `-sync` parses the files in sequential order, instead of in parallel

 * `--dependency-tree` outputs a graph of all source module dependencies in graphviz dot format, as `graph.dot`